 What is Craniosacral Therapy?

-Craniosacral Therapy (CST), (also called Visionary Craniosacral Work®, Craniosacral Work, Cranial Work, Cranio) is a gentle, yet powerful hands-on modality that releases tensions deep in the body to relieve pain and dysfunction and improve health and performance.
+Craniosacral Therapy (CST), (also called Craniosacral Work, Cranial Work, Cranio, Biodynamic Craniosacral Work, Visionary Craniosacral Work®) is a gentle, yet powerful hands-on modality that releases tensions deep in the body to relieve pain and dysfunction and improve health and performance.

 The Craniosacral system extends from the bones of the head (cranium) down to the bones at the base of the spine (sacrum).
 It includes the central nervous system as well as the membranes and cerebrospinal fluid that surround and support the brain and spinal cord.